 For the best options on a cruise ship, you'll want to splurge on specialty dining

 The main dining experience on cruise ships is supposed to be indulgent.
-Where else can you have three courses each evening without having to worry about receiving a large tab at the end of the meal?
+Where else can you have three courses each evening without worrying about receiving a large tab at the end of the meal?
 Of course, the main dining staff caters to thousands of individuals each night.

 Cruise ship dining FAQ